Electoral Commission of South Africa

 The Electoral Commission of South Africa (often referred to as the Independent Electoral Commission or IEC) is South Africa's election management body, an independent organisation established under chapter nine of the Constitution.
 It conducts elections to the National Assembly, provincial legislatures and municipal councils.

 An interim Electoral Commission was created in 1993 to manage the first non-racial election of the national and provincial legislatures, which was held on 26 to 29 April 1994.
 The permanent Electoral Commission was established on 17 October 1996.
-The Commission has been chaired by Johann Kriegler (1997–1999), Brigalia Bam (1999–2011), Pansy Tlakula (2011–2014), and Glen Mashinini (2015–present).
+The Commission has been chaired by Johann Kriegler (1997–1999), Brigalia Bam (1999–2011), Pansy Tlakula (2011–2014), Glen Mashinini (2015–2022), and Mosotho Moepya (2022–present).

 History

 Interim Independent Electoral Commission

 Under the apartheid government, elections in South Africa were administered by the Department of Home Affairs, under the Electoral Act of 1979.
 Election management was only devolved to an independent body during the transition to non-racial democracy.
 The Independent Electoral Commission Act of 1993 established an interim body, called the Independent Electoral Commission (a name still frequently attached to the Commission in its current iteration), to manage the first democratic elections, held from 26 to 29 April 1994.
 It comprised sixteen members, including eleven "respected" South African members who represented "a broad cross-section of the population," and five non-representative members from the international community.
 In December 1993, President F. W. de Klerk appointed the following South Africans to the Commission: